submittable/account-system-e2e-tests/README.md

 **Problem:**
-> Test user accounts are leftover in the Auth0 Tenant
+> Test user accounts are leftover in the Auth0 Tenant and/or test emails are left in test email inboxes

 **Solution:**
-1. Navigate to the Auth0 Tenant you are testing against
-2. Go to the Users search (User Management > Users)
-3. Search for "E2E Test Account".
-If any users are found, delete the test accounts and rerun tests
+1. Run the cleanup script included in this repo: `npm run cleanup`.
+Output should indicate if resources have been deleted/cleaned up.

 ## Local Development